 Question 1.
 Answer (non-math version): The higher the ramp they start from, the more potential gravitational energy a skateboarder will have, and therefore the more kinetic energy they have once they start moving downward.
-Question 2.
-What could you suggest to the person holding the weight above their head to reduce the gravitational potential energy?
 Question 3.
 We can calculate the potential gravitational energy of someone or something if we know the force of gravity, its mass and its height above the ground.
 Here we are talking about skateboarders at the top of a 10 metre ramp.
-We weigh the skateboarder and they weigh 70kg.
-We know the force of gravity for our purposes is 10 m/sec 2 Answer: lower the weight so that it is closer to your Coloulate the notantial energy of the Alternatively, they could reduce the mass of the skateboarder at the top of the ramp? weight.
+We weigh the Question 2.
+What could you suggest to the person holding the weight above their head to reduce the gravitational potential energy? skateboarders and they weigh 70kg.
+We know the force of gravity for our purposes is 10 m/sec Answer: lower the weight so that it is closer to your head, or even better place it on the ground.
+Alternatively, they could reduce the mass of the weight.
+Calculate the potential energy of the skateboarder at the top of the ramp?
 Math: Potential energy (PE)= Gravitational force × height.
 What if there was a second skateboarder hanging at the top of the 10 metre ramp that weighed 50kg?
 Which skateboarder has the greatest potential energy?
 Use the And the units for energy = Joules mathematical relationship to work it out.
 Question 3.
-Skateboarder potential energy = Gravitational force × height We know the height of the ramp is 10 metres The gravitational force = mass × gravity, and gravity we know on Earth =9.8 metres / s 2 - or how fast you fall.
+Skateboarder potential energy = Gravitational force × height We know the height of the ramp is 10 metres The gravitational force = mass × gravity, and gravity we know on Earth =9.8 metres / s - or how fast you fall.
 What if the skateboarders took their ramp to the moon where there is less gravity (gravitational force is lower)?
-Compared to their ramp on Earth, would they have more or less potential energy at the top of their moon ramp?
-[Note: make sure you have your units correct: where m is the mass in kilograms, g is the acceleration due to gravity (9.8 m / s^2 at the surface of the earth) and h is the height in meters.]
-For simplicity here, let us call gravity 10m / sec 2 Therefore, we can calculate the potential energy of the skateboarder as follows Potential (gravitational) energy = Force of gravity (10m/sec 2) × mass × height Skateboarder 70kg
+Compared to being on their Earth ramp, would they have more or less potential energy at the top of their ramp when on the moon?
+[Note: make sure you have your units correct: where m is the mass in kilograms, g is the acceleration due to gravity (9.8 m / $s^2$ at the surface of the earth) and h is the height in meters.]
+For simplicity here, let us call gravity 10m / sec Therefore, we can calculate the potential energy of the skateboarder as follows Potential (gravitational) energy = Force of gravity (10m/sec ) × mass × height